-Tables - For project costs, click 'Edit' on the line and enter a short description if required, the cost and the VAT, then click 'Save', and move onto the next line.
+Tables - It is very important that the project cost and income tables are completed.
+We will not be able to assess your application without this information.
+For project costs, click 'Edit' on the line and enter a short description if required, the cost and the VAT, then click 'Save', and move onto the next line.
 For project income, click the plus button, complete the details in the same way, then click Save.
+For more tips on completing the tables, please see 'Completing the Project Cost and Project Income Tables' below.

+5I Please 51 Please complete the project cost table.

-5l Please Project costs e complete the proje Description Cost Total
+Project costs Description Cost Total

-Project costs Professional fees D escription Fees
+Project costs Professional fees Descrip tion: Fees

-Cost: 10 VA AT: 10
+Cost: 10 VAT: 10

-S ave (Cancel
+Save Cancel

 Repair and conservation on work 40.00 40.00 Edit

 Development costs reports 10.00 20.00 Edit

-Contingency 0.00 Edit
+Contingency 0.00 Edit)

 Inflation 0.00 Edit

 Other 0.00 Edit

 60.00 80.00